 On the other hand, what is asynchronous learning?
 Asynchronous learning occurs when a group of students is not learning at the same time in online education.
 The teacher or teachers/faculty are not teaching and facilitating the lessons in real-time, but rather offline or online through recorded videos.
 They can also be fully paper-based as long as there is asynchrony in teaching and learning schedules.

-Synchronous and asynchronous learning and teaching via video conferencing and online tools have become the de facto curriculum delivery methods in most high schools and universities during the COVID-19 pandemic.
+Synchronous vs asynchronous classes and teaching via video conferencing and online tools have become the de facto curriculum delivery methods in most high schools and universities during the COVID-19 pandemic.
 Indeed, there is no other practical way to teach and learn the curricula without utilizing online platforms.

-This article will discuss the similarities and differences between synchronous vs. asynchronous classes, their pros and cons, some meta-studies on student learning and assessment, student learning styles, course design, hardware and software factors, software functionalities, best practices, and the future of online education in general, with a view toward technological and pedagogical advancements.
+This article will discuss synchronous class meaning, the similarities and differences between synchronous vs asynchronous learning, their pros and cons, some meta-studies on student learning and assessment, student learning styles, course design, hardware and software factors, software functionalities, best practices, and the future of online education in general, with a view toward technological and pedagogical advancements.
 These are very timely as these 2022 data on higher learning and corporate training indicate.

 Source: Vielma and Brey, 2021